Good questions to ask in an interview

 Understand the job role you’re applying for

-Interviews don’t last long, 40 minutes to an hour is the average time it takes.
-Because of this it can be easy to leave the room not sharing all the information that demonstrates your top skills.
+Interviews don’t last long—40 minutes to an hour is the average time.
+Because of this, it can be easy to leave the room not sharing all the information that demonstrates your top skills.
 To make sure you lay your best cards on the table, write everything down in advance that you want the potential employer to know about you.
-This may be your education, your experience or your successes.
+This could include your education, experience, or successes.
 Whatever they are, make a note of them and weave them into your answers.
-If you’re applying for a managerial role remember to highlight your successes as a manager and how you support and nurture your team.
-Talk about your team using the words “we”, not “me” or “I”.
-A considerate leader and team player is much more appealing to a business than someone who isn’t.

 Prepare for interview questions they may ask